apache/nuttx/boards/arm/samv7/samv71-xult/README.txt

 I- and D-Caches can be enabled but the D-Cache must be enabled in write- through mode.
-This is to work around issues with the RX and TX descriptors with are 8-bytes in size.
+This is to work around issues with the RX and TX descriptors which are 8-bytes in size.
 But the D-Cache cache line size is 32-bytes.
-That means that you cannot reload, clean or invalidate a descriptor without also effecting three neighboring descriptors.
+That means that you cannot reload, clean or invalidate a descriptor without also affecting three neighboring descriptors.
 Setting write through mode eliminates the need for cleaning the D-Cache.
 If only reloading and invalidating are done, then there is no problem.